vuxcode/pr1-project-crowcoders/time-report.md

 ## Week 15 (Week 2 in the Project Timeline)
 **Wednesday, 2025-04-09**
-(~1 hr? total).
+- (~1 hr? total).
 Still a bit sick, but continued researching and doing other smaller tasks: (Both) Uplaoded the main working files mentioned above.
 Did some more research into code structures and found some CSS to try out.
 Tried using loops to create a row of divs with mixed results.

 **Friday, 2025-04-11**
 - 10.00(??) - 13.30: (Webdev) Wrote basic HTML and CSS for the website.
 Mapped out rough placement of core features and visuals I want the page to have.

+## Week 16 (Week 3 in the Project Timeline)
+**Tuesday, 2025-04-15**
+- (~2,5 hrs.
+Programming).
+Still trying to figure out how to generate the game board.
+Followed some online examples of generating a rhombus and then editing that code to try and make a hexagonal shape.
+Managed to get a more concrete way to structure the code (how I should think about it).
+Just have to actually make the steps work :]